roytang/blog/content/post/2022/08/weeknotes-08-21/index.md

 - On the blog: I wrote about [some SSG limitations that frustrated me back in the day](/2022/08/hierarchies-partials/).

 - Took my mom to the dentist this week.
 I used to go to the same dentist, but I haven't been back since the pandemic.
 Not sure if she recognized me though.
 Not yet sure if I'll go back to their clinic myself; to get to their clinic you have to climb up an narrow, uneven, and steep spiral of stairs which I always find annoying.
 A few new dental clinics have sprouted up nearer to our house (they are all in walking distance), but going to a new dentist is always a gamble.

+- Had a busy Sunday, as all three of my brothers and their families decided to visit today, a rare feat that my parents surely enjoyed.

 - This weekend I also attended Sunday Mass in-person for the first time since the pandemic.
 It was an Anticipated Mass, which means less people, so less Covid anxiety for me.
 The officiating priest had a bit of an enunciation problem during his homily though, making him a bit hard to understand.
 The ones who do the online masses we usually watch are very good and always easy to understand.